woctezuma/deep-learning-resources/README.md

 -   [[PDF][pml-book1-pdf]] [[PYNB][pml-book1-pynb]] [Kevin Patrick Murphy.
 Probabilistic Machine Learning: An Introduction.
 MIT Press.
 2021][pml-book1-html]

 >   A comprehensive introduction to machine learning that uses probabilistic models and inference as a unifying approach.
+All the books are listed at http://mlbayes.ai

 -   [[PDF][dl-book-pdf]] [Goodfellow, Ian, Yoshua Bengio, and Aaron Courville.
 Deep learning.
 MIT press, 2016][dl-book]